lulavc/ultimate-anti-fingerprint/README.md

 For a complete browser-based solution, check out our Chrome extension: **[Incognito Fingerprint](https://github.com/lulavc/incognito-fingerprint)**

+## GreasyFork Userscript

+For easy installation as a browser userscript, install from: **[Ultimate Anti-Fingerprint on GreasyFork](https://greasyfork.org/en/scripts/543036-ultimate-anti-fingerprint)**

 This JavaScript library provides the core anti-fingerprinting functionality that can be integrated into any web application.

 ## Features